aswaving/aswaving.github.io/crates_of_the_week.md

 ## 2024

+- ([579](https://this-week-in-rust.org/blog/2024/12/25/this-week-in-rust-579/)) [OmniLED](https://github.com/llMBQll/OmniLED),  a helper to display things like time or audio volumne on a LED matrix that some peripherials (such as gaming keyboards) have.
 - ([578](https://this-week-in-rust.org/blog/2024/12/18/this-week-in-rust-578/)) [cmd_lib](https://crates.io/crates/cmd_lib), a library of command-line macros and utilities to write shell-script like tasks easily in Rust.
 - ([577](https://this-week-in-rust.org/blog/2024/12/11/this-week-in-rust-577/)) [include-utils](https://github.com/alekseysidorov/include-utils), a more powerful replacement for the standard library's include_str macro.
 - ([576](https://this-week-in-rust.org/blog/2024/12/04/this-week-in-rust-576/)) [augurs](https://github.com/grafana/augurs), a time-series toolkit for Rust with bindings to JS & Python.